gdlc/GP3W/README.md

 # Genomic Analysis with R in 3 weeks

-This repository contains materials for a 3-week course designed to introduce highschool students (9th grade or greater) to data analyisis using R and to the analysis of genetic data using R.
+This repository contains materials for a 3-week course designed to introduce highschool students (9th grade or higher) to data analysis using R with a focus on studies involving genetic data.

 ## General Information